 A lot of them are what’s become known as “Yacht Rock” or “West Coast Sound”, but I just think of it all as fun, easy listening music that brings back joyful memories of days past.

 You won’t have to yell over them to be heard, but you just might find yourself singing along to them more than you’d expect!

 You should customize your playlist according to your own preferences, of course.
 I’ve provided thirty-four great songs to get the evening started, and you can go from there!
 (Let me know in the comments below what songs you’d add!)

 If you’d like to add a bit of discussion or wagering to your evening, feel free to quiz your happy hour partners on the year these songs were released!
 I’ve added that info below to help you out.

 An interesting side note: Out of thirty-four songs, seven of these are from 1972.
-I don’t know if that was just a stellar year for easy-listening rock tunes, but I do know it’s when I received a birthday gift in the form of a purple transistor radio, and it was glued to my hip blaring tunes from KCBQ-San Diego!
-Memories!
+I don’t know if that was just a stellar time for easy-listening rock tunes, but I do know it’s the year I received a birthday gift in the form of a purple transistor radio, and it was glued to my hip forevermore, blaring hit tunes from KCBQ-San Diego!
+Ahh…such memories!